fxnlabs/function-node/README.md

 ### Authentication (internal/auth)
 - [x] Implement authentication for OpenAI endpoints to prevent unauthorized access and replay attacks.
 - [x] Implement actual challenge authentication in `AuthenticateChallenge`
-- [ ] Consider replacing the in-memory nonce cache with a distributed cache (e.g., Redis) for a multi-node setup.
 - [x] Renamed `IsNodeRegistered` to `IsProviderRegistered` (conceptually, to be implemented if needed, using ProviderRegistry).